maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 ## Conclusion

-Distributed systems are part of life working on modern software and it's important we understand .?
+Distributed systems are part of life working on modern software and it's important we understand the trade offs we make with each decision.

 - 🤔 Review if splitting up a component is the right thing to do
 - 🕵️‍♀️ Ensure the system is observable
 - 📝 Hypthesise about the behaviour of your system under failure
-- 🧪 Test the failure in a controlled experiment
 - 🧪 Test knowns and experiment for unknowns
 - 🤓 Learn, improve, repeat